 The UK is an open, transparent and investment-friendly jurisdiction.
-As such, it can be a particularly appealing location for inward investment and for buying a company, even if the buyer is not based in the UK.
+As such, it can be a particularly appealing location for inward investment and for buying a company from overseas.
 However, this does present its own complications and increases the need for proper care and protection when buying a UK company from abroad.

-Once you have found a business to buy and reached a deal in principle, you need to carry out the relevant due diligence and agree to the specifics of the deal.
+Once you have found an existing business to buy and reached a deal in principle, you need to carry out the relevant due diligence and agree to the specifics of the deal.
 Each deal is different, but here we provide an overview of how to buy a business in the UK from abroad.
 We focus on buying a UK limited company, although the principles can be applied to any form of business.
 We hope this provides a useful checklist when considering buying a UK company from abroad.

 The price (or consideration) is the most critical part of any purchase, but you also need to determine the structure and conditions around the price.
 For example, as well as a lump sum, the consideration may be structured in some or all of the following ways: